 Knowle West Media Centre is collaborating with communities and organisations within Knowle West and across the city to share skills, tools and ways of working.
 Beyond Knowle West, we are working closely with Hartcliffe and Withywood, St Pauls, Easton, Barton Hill, Lockleaze and Southmead.

-Since 2011 our team of staff and dedicated volunteers have run an informal weekly drop-in class which has welcomed people of all ages from Knowle West and across Bristol to learn more about computers, the internet and technology.
-In September 2017 we relaunched the class with a new programme of activities, including smartphone and tablet tools and tips sessions.
+We welcome people of all ages from Knowle West and across Bristol to learn more about computers, the internet and technology.
+In 2017 we relaunched the Getting to Know Computers class with a new programme of activities, including tools and tips for smartphones and tablets.
+In February we’re launching new Tech Cafe sessions in Knowle West.

 Community journalism training gives people the skills to write for local publications and websites – providing a platform for people to have their voices heard.